 You will need the following materials:

-- Divide your class into small groups (between 3 and 6 students depending on how big your class is) and give each group a little pile of strips of paper (about 15 or so).
+- Divide your class into small groups (between three and six students depending on how big your class is) and give each group a pile of strips of paper (about 15 or so).

 - Tell the class that they are going to write about you and they need to find out as much information as possible for their piece of writing.
 The groups work together to prepare questions for you on the strips of paper.
 You should sit in the middle of the groups and have something to lean on.
 Tell the class you will answer their questions by writing your reply on the strip of paper if their questions are written correctly.
 If there are mistakes in the questions you will circle the mistake and give the question back to the group to correct.
 The group can then re-submit the question to you.
 Set a time limit for students to write the questions, give them to you, wait for you to reply and so on.
 Ten or fifteen minutes should be enough for this stage.
-If you have a very large groups students should queue orderly when they bring their questions up to you to answer.
+If there are a lot of small groups, students should queue quietly when they bring their questions to you to answer.

-- When all the groups have had time to gather between ten and fifteen questions with answers tell students they are now going to use this information to write a short paragraph or two about you in their groups.
-If you like, ask students to write a rough draft, then copy it in neat, and in large writing, onto the A3 paper (or transparency if you have access to an over-head projector).
+- When all the groups have had time to gather between ten and fifteen questions with answers, tell students they are now going to use this information to write a short paragraph or two about you in their groups.
+If you like, ask students to write a rough draft, then copy it in neat, large writing onto A3 paper (or transparency if you have access to an over-head projector).